DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-11-02-updating-error-pages.md

 This page includes:

-- the page title - ‘Page not found - Publish teacher training courses - GOV.UK’
+- the page title - ‘Page not found - Find postgraduate teacher training - GOV.UK’
 - the heading - ‘Page not found’
 - content telling the user to check the web address
 - an email address for the user to contact us